The Naked Brothers Band: Music from the Movie: Charting

 Due to the album being released as an extra disc to the film's DVD, it was not eligible to chart.
-However, the first single from the album "Crazy Car" charted in 2007, it peaked at No. 83 on the Billboard Hot 100.
+However, the first single from the album "Crazy Car" charted in 2007, peaking at No. 83 on the Billboard Hot 100.

-Limited Release
+Limited release

-Due to it being an extra disc on The Naked Brothers Band: The Movie DVD, it was only available for a limited time only, as of 2010 the extra disc is no longer available in the United States.
+Due to it being an extra disc on The Naked Brothers Band: The Movie DVD, it was only available for a limited time only.
+As of 2010, the extra disc is no longer available in the United States.